MLBB M3 World Championship: Qualified teams

-Qualifying for the M3 World Championships comes from the competing nation's Mobile Legends: Bang Bang Professional League or commonly known as "MPL".
-However, regional qualifiers in the CIS Region, North America, Arabia and Latin American regions were also held to broaden the reach of the Championship's teams.
+Qualifying for the M3 World Championships comes from the competing nation's Mobile Legends: Bang Bang Professional League, commonly known as "MPL".
+However, regional qualifiers in the CIS Region, North America, Arabia, and Latin American regions were also held to broaden the reach of the Championship's teams.

-The defending World Champions in Bren Esports would not be redeeming to repeat back-to-back championship titles due to them having a non-playoff contention in MPL Philippines Season 8 that was ultimately won by Blacklist International in 5 games.
+The defending World Champions in Bren Esports would not be redeemed to repeat back-to-back championship titles due to them having a non-playoff contention in MPL Philippines Season 8 that was ultimately won by Blacklist International in 5 games.